 Each state has a guaranty fund to protect consumers if an insurance company can’t meet its obligations.
-Variable annuities are separate accounts of the insurance company.
-They are not subject to creditor’s claims.
+Variable annuities are separate accounts of the insurance company, and they are not subject to creditor’s claims.
 The variable annuity separate accounts are regulated by the SEC.

 Financial strength ratings of insurance companies are available from A.M.
 Best, Fitch, Moody’s and Standard & Poor.
 The rating each service assigns reflects their opinion on the insurance company's ability to pay claims.

-Look for high quality ratings from at least 2 of the 4.
+Look for high quality ratings from at least two of the four.
 The chart below summarizes the financial strength ratings of the different services.